vegetablestabber/internship-one/journal.md

 ## Week 2 (20/05/2024 - 24/05/2024)

-- Looked into building a RAG
+- Looked into retrieval-augmented generation (RAG)
 - Looked at the MAESTRI dataset

 ## Week 3 (27/05/2024 - 31/05/2024)